 What is Company Culture?

-By definition, company culture is the shared values, attributes, and characteristics of an organization.
+Company culture definition is the shared values, attributes, and characteristics of an organization.
 For obvious reasons, sharing attributes such as values is easier to do when everybody is together.
 Workers and teams find it easier to overcome challenges in the workplace when they band together under a common objective.
 Often, companies use social activities such as team-building sessions or town hall meetings to foster connection and alignment.

 However, the past two years turned the typical office structure inside out.
 The COVID-19 pandemic forced many workers to switch to remote work for health and safety reasons.
 Instead of having hundreds or thousands of employees working together in a single building, everybody conducted their own business at home.
 Video conferencing became the standard for meetings and reporting.